Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 * `load` : Import the model parameters from `path` and use them to initialize parameters.

-The prototype `init` is as follows.
+The prototype of `init` is as follows.
 Before training, we need use `init` to initialize the parameters in network.

 ```python
 def init(self)
 ```

 The prototype `save` is as follows.
 It can save the model under the specified `path`.
 ```python
 def save(self, path)
 ```

 The prototype `load` is as follows.
-You can load previously saved models specified by the `path`
+You can load previously saved models specified by the  `path`.
 ```python
 def load(self, path)
 ```